Past Cases

 Winner: McGill University

-The MHBSC client in 2011 was Agora Partnerships.
+The MBSC client in 2011 was Agora Partnerships.
 Agora Partnerships is a company that helps growing businesses fight poverty in developing countries.
-It is able to do this through providing fiscal and consulting support to selected entrepreneurs.
+It was able do this through providing fiscal and consulting support to selected entrepreneurs.
 Its founder, Ben Powell, an alum of Columbia University and Georgetown University, and Ashoka Fellow, was drawn toward founding Agora after he realized the power of small businesses in impacting the development of poor communities while running a miniature golf course and bar in Mexico.
 Through his vision and the support of his extraordinary staff, Agora has been able to make great strides.

 2010: AARP